-Vision Zero Cities Should Commit to Equity From the Start
+Vision Zero Communities Should Commit to Equity From the Start

 Vision Zero is based on the premise that all people have the right to move about their communities safely.

-If done well, Vision Zero can help transform broken systems into safe systems.
-This entails recognizing that many of our communities have been systemically discriminated against in transportation practices, and that not all communities are starting from the same place, in terms of safety investments.
-In addition, problems of racial bias in policing raises urgent questions about how we must use Vision Zero to improve – not inadvertently exacerbate – negative, unintended consequences, particularly in communities of color and low-income communities.
+In order to transform broken systems into safe systems, Vision Zero efforts must recognize that many communities have been systemically discriminated against in transportation practices, and that not all communities are starting from the same place, in terms of traffic safety investments and practices.
+And, specifically, the harms caused by racial bias in policing showcase the urgent need to improve upon the traditional approach to traffic safety.
+As advocates for safe mobility, we must work hard to ensure that Vision Zero efforts improve – not exacerbate – negative, unintended consequences, particularly in communities of color and low-income communities.

 Read about successful strategies U.S. Vision Zero cities are using to integrate equity into their work in our report: Centering Equity in Vision Zero.

-Three broad goals for integrating equity into Vision Zero are to:
+Three broad strategies for integrating equity in Vision Zero include:

 - Invest where needs are greatest